 Oregon Golf Association

-- Superintendent Spotlight: William Benson of Laurelwood Golf Course
+- Superintendent Spotlight: Jeremy Niederklein of Quail Run Golf Course

-- Rule of the Month: Keeping It Local
+- Rule of the Month: Go Back Jack and Do it Again

 The Oregon Golf Association (OGA) was formed in 1924 to conduct the Oregon Amateur golf championship which included both Men and Women.
 The OGA is a 501(c) 6 non-profit amateur golf association governed by volunteer, amateur golfers who employ a full-time, professional staff of nine people.